-Where the Mississippi River meets the Gulf of Mexico lies Louisiana.
-Perhaps most well-known for its Mardi Gras celebrations, every year the streets fill with beads, colorful parades, and masked performers.
-If you find yourself in a fender bender on your way to one of Louisiana's famous festivals, you will be thankful you are in a state where insured drivers are likely to be able to recover damages.
+If you find yourself in a fender bender in Louisiana, you will be thankful you are in a state where insured drivers are likely to be able to recover damages.
 But if you are uninsured or your accident results in serious damages, you will want to be familiar with Louisiana car accident compensation laws.

 Below, you'll find a chart laying out important aspects of Louisiana's car accident compensation laws along with detailed explanations of some of the key elements.

-Most importantly, Louisiana has a 'compulsory coverage' rule (also referred to as 'pay to play').
+Most importantly, Louisiana has a "compulsory coverage" rule.
+It is also referred to as "pay to play."
 The compulsory coverage rule prevents an injured party from recovering for the first $15,000 of bodily injury and for the first $25,000 of property damage if the injured party is uninsured.

-While the compulsory coverage rule may seem harsh to injured parties, the 'pure comparative fault' system Louisiana uses is quite generous.
-Under the 'pure comparative fault' rule, as long as a driver is less than 100% at fault, that driver may recover a portion of that driver's damages.
+While the compulsory coverage rule may seem harsh to injured parties, the "pure comparative fault" system Louisiana uses is quite generous.
+Under the "pure comparative fault" rule, as long as a driver is less than 100% at fault, that driver may recover a portion of that driver's damages.
 For example, if a driver is found to be 99% at fault and suffers $10,000 in damages, that driver may still recover $100 in damages.
-This is a stark contrast to certain other states where a driver who is more than 50% at fault would recover nothing.
+This is a stark contrast to certain other states where a driver who is more than 50% at fault can recover nothing.